A Coaching Case Study on Emotional Awareness In Coaching

 Authentic needs & authentic wants of an individual’s influences emotions and the quotient of self-esteem (i.e.) confidence in their ability to cope with the challenge of life & confidence to be successful and happy.

-It also influences the feeling of being worthy, deserving, entitled to assert the needs and wants for enjoying the fruits of self-efficacy and self-esteem Now, the positions that we take on the emotions that we created through our thoughts depend on the values and belief on those values.
+It also influences the feeling of being worthy, deserving, entitled to assert the needs and wants for enjoying the fruits of self-efficacy and self-esteem Now, the positions that we take on the emotions that we created through our thoughts depend on the values and beliefs on those values.
 When the emotions are in connection with our values; stronger will be the guiding behavior and actions.

 Thoughts (values) +emotions (pleasant 0r unpleasant) ——-> words, expressions, actions (behaviour)